oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

 ![self_contained_TBS](./images/check_user_data_system_sysaux.png " ")

-## Task 5: User indexes in SYSTEM/SYSAUX tablespace on Source
+## Task 5: User Indexes in SYSTEM/SYSAUX Tablespace on Source
 Same check as in the previous task but this time for user indexes

   ```